 Support our fast-moving and dispersed team to adopt new habits and mechanisms regarding reporting, tracking, and follow-up of donor engagement activities

 SFF is a dynamic organization.
 Often our greatest impact comes from unanticipated projects or initiatives.
-We want team members who are eager to carefully consider unforeseen opportunities and capable of meeting unforeseen challenges.
-You will lead consideration of arising opportunities to achieve clarity and direction.
+We want team members eager to carefully consider unforeseen opportunities and capable of meeting unforeseen challenges.

 Required: You, as a Person and Teammate

 You are deeply aware of the challenges and historical power dynamics inherent in philanthropy and are passionate to continue working towards changing the field.
 You are aware of the personal discomfort this work can bring and have built resilience needed to engage and influence relevant stakeholders successfully.
 You balance impatient radicality with “playing the game to change the game” - and are choosing this mission with eyes wide open

 You live the values of Segal Family Foundation.
 Each one is essential to achieving our mission, and we want to see a history of your engagement with each

 You thrive in dynamic work settings and are curious to pursue creative and disruptive opportunities, where things get messy at times - linear, robotic and predictable contexts turn you off

 You are excited about overlapping roles, co-creation, and co-owning success and failure

 You are comfortable and strategic in delegation.
 You empower others to run and succeed with ideas independently!
 If your power rests on hierarchy and position, please don’t apply

 You are comfortable in the spotlight and savvy in elevating your peers to share it